tarantool/doc/doc/book/admin/access_control.rst

 Executing functions
 *******************

-To give the ability to execute a function named 'sum', grant the following permissions:
+To give the ability to execute a function named 'sum', grant the following privileges:

 ..  code-block:: lua